Dreame L40s Ultra

 • Both products work with Alexa.

-• Both products have mapping support.
+• Both products support mapping.

 • Both products support no-go zones.